oggewallgren/MATMOD-Modules/Problem Modules/Module1.md

 We believe the quality of the model is acceptable considering the approximation is done with a linear equation.
 We know that this is a good way to get a good linear approximation.
 However because it's linear there can be large deviations.

 We start by plotting the points in a coordinate system.
-Instatly we feel that a quadratic equation would fit these points better.
+Instantly we feel that a quadratic equation would fit these points better.
 To find this equation we use mathematica Fit function and get the result $0.28612-0.000305635 x+0.0113034x^2$.
 We can motivate that this approximation fits better than the linear .with the least squares method.
 We see that the least squares sum for a quadradic equation is less than for a linear.
 ![](up4plot1.png)

 As the image shows, a quadratic fit is much better than a linear fit.